Tetyana-I/react-effects/deck-part-2/README.md

 This application uses 3 components:

 - *App* renders the *Deck* component.
-- *Deck* creates a new deck, shows a button that let us draw a card from the deck; renders a *Card* component.
+- *Deck* creates a new deck and shows a button that let us start and stop drawing cards from the deck until the deck is exhausted; renders a *Card* component.
 - *Card* displays a card image.

 ### Technologies used